Unnimaya Prasad: Personal life

 She is married to screenwriter and producer Syam Pushkaran.

 Career

 She debuted as an actress with the part Sethulakshmi in the anthology film 5 Sundarikal.
 Her portrayal of a class teacher in a minor role in Soubin Shahir's Parava.
-She played the central character of Deputy Commissioner of Police Catherine Maria in Anjaam Pathiraa' (2020).
-She has acted in minor roles in movies including Maheshinte Prathikaram (2016), Mayanadi(2017), Varathan(2018), Oru Kuprasidha Payyan(2018) and Virus (2019).
+She played the central character of Deputy Commissioner of Police Catherine Maria in Anjaam Pathiraa (2020).
+She has acted in minor roles in movies including Maheshinte Prathikaaram (2016), Mayanadi (2017), Varathan (2018), Oru Kuprasidha Payyan (2018), and Virus (2019).

-She worked as the casting director of Maheshinte Prathikaram and assistant director of Mayanadi (2017),Thondimuthalum Driksakshiyum and Kumbalangi Nights(2019).
+She worked as the casting director of Maheshinte Prathikaram and assistant director of Mayanadi (2017), Thondimuthalum Driksakshiyum and Kumbalangi Nights (2019).

 Her performance in Joji won her the Best Character Actress award in 52nd Kerala State Film Awards.